-a.
-Act: the Higher Education and Research Act (WHW: Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek 2002);

-- c.
-Degree programme: the Bachelor's degree programme referred to in Article 1.1 of these Regulations, comprising a coherent set of course units; - d.
+- a.
+Act: the Higher Education and Research Act (WHW: Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek 2002); - b.
+Student: a person registered at the University for the purpose of taking course units and/or examinations leading to the conferral of a university degree; - c.
+Degree programme: the Master's degree programme referred to in Article 1.1 of these Regulations, comprising a coherent set of course units; - d.
 OCASYS: the University of Groningen's digital course catalogue; - e.
 Course unit: a teaching unit of the degree programme within the meaning of the Act, included in OCASYS; - f.
 ECTS credit point: a credit point within the meaning of Article 7.4 of the Act.
 The student workload of each course unit is expressed in ECTS credit points, whereby 1 ECTS is equivalent to a student workload of 28 hours; - g.
 Pre-Master's programme: a programme (with a maximum of 60 ECTS) intended to remedy deficiencies for admission to the degree programme; - h.
 Test or examination: an assessment of students' knowledge, understanding and skills at the end of a course unit, including an assessments of the results; - i. colloquium: lecture about a discipline related subject based on scientific literature. - j.
 Final assessment: the final assessment for the Master's degree which is considered to be passed once all the requirements of the entire Master's degree programme have been satisfied; - k.
-Academic year: the period of time that starts on 1 September and ends on 31 August of the following year; - 1.
+Academic year: the period of time that starts on 1 September and ends on 31 August of the following year; - l.
 Semester: part of the academic year, either starting on 1 September and ending on a date to be determined by the Board of the University on or around 31 January, or starting on the aforementioned date determined by the Board of the University and ending on 31 August; - m.
 Practical: a practical exercise, as referred to in Article 7.13 of the Act, in one of the following forms: - 1. a written assignment, paper or draft - 2. a research assignment - 3. active participation in fieldwork or an excursion - 4. completion of a placement - 5. a thesis - 6. active participation in another educational activity designed to teach certain skills; - n.
 Board of Examiners: an independent body with the duties and powers as stated in Articles 7.11, 7.12, 7.12b and 7.12c of the Act, including assessing whether the requirements of the final assessment have been met; - o.
 Admissions Board: the board that has decision-making powers in matters concerning admission to the degree programme on behalf of the Faculty Board; - p.
-Examiner: a person appointed by the Board of Examiners to set examinations and determine their results; - q.
+Examiner: a person appointed by the Board of Examiners to set examinations and determine their results: - q.
 VWO diploma: pre-university certificate in accordance with Article 13.1 of the Secondary Education Act or Article 7 of the Secondary Education Act BES; - r.
 Programme Committee: the representative body that fulfils the duties referred to in Article 9.18 and 9.38c of the Act; - s.
 HBO-applicant: a student with a bachelor degree in Applied Sciences; - t.
-ESC: the Education Support Centre of the faculty; - u.
-Open University: a government-funded university in accordance with Article 1.8 of the Act that develops and offers distance learning at university level;
+ESC: the Education Support Centre of the faculty;

+- u.
+Open University: a government-funded university in accordance with Article 1.8 of the Act that develops and offers distance learning at university level; - v.
+Track: a graduation specialization as approved by the Board of the University.

-The other definitions shall have the meaning that the Act ascribes to them.
+All other definitions shall have the meaning that the Act ascribes to them.